Shakeskeyboarde/wurk/packages/werk-command-vitest/README.md

 If there is no `vitest.workspace` or `vitest.projects` file (with `.js`, `.ts`, or `.json` extension) at the workspaces root, a temporary one will be created by compiling all workspaces with a `vite.config` or `vitest.config` file.

+If Vitest workspaces are configured, then this command acts as a simple passthrough for `vitest`.

 ## Install

 ```sh